-It was during the Stanislaus campaign that All-Outdoors developed a partnership with F.O.R., which has grown over the years.
+Fifty years ago during the Stanislaus campaign, All-Outdoors developed a partnership with FOR, which has grown over the years.
 During the Tuolumne campaign All-Outdoors was one of the outfitters instrumental in developing campaign strategy.
-In the 1980’s George Armstrong served on the F.O.R. board of directors during the 1980’s and traveled to Washington DC to lobby for the river to be protected.
-Presently, his son Scott Armstrong is in his fourth year on the board.
-F.O.R. has become a great resource for river education.
-Available through this organization is a variety of written publications and videos.
+The founder of AO, George Armstrong served on the FOR board of directors during the 1980’s and traveled to Washington DC to lobby for the river to be protected.
+Presently, his son Scott Armstrong is in his 25th year on the board.
+FOR has become a great resource for river education and has made a variety of written publications and videos available.
 Its representatives are often invited as guest speakers on guide interpretive trips.
 They are helpful in educating guides regarding water management, the political battles facing our California rivers and the environmental impact of waterway manipulation.